Zweibach/text/Hydrus/Hydrus Help Docs/00_tableOfContents.md

 # Hydrus Help Documents
 These help pages are intentionally written to be more basic and less comprehensive than the official help pages.
-If you want something that goes beyond the basics of scratching the surface go read them.
+If you want something that goes beyond the basics of scratching the surface go read them [here](https://hydrusnetwork.github.io/hydrus/help/).

 ## [Installation](01_installation.md)
 Covers downloading, installing, updating, and backing up Hydrus.